Use Greek and Latin roots as clues to the meanings of words

 Root: port Meaning: carry Examples: transport: to carry something from one place to another portable: able to be easily carried export: to carry goods out of a country | Root: aqua Meaning: water Examples: aquarium: a tank for keeping water animals aquatic: living in water aqueduct: a structure that carries water |

-Root: struct Meaning: build Examples: construct: to build something structure: something that is built instruct: to build knowledge in someone | Root: ject Meaning: throw Examples: eject: to throw something out project: to throw something forward (like a plan) inject: to throw medicine into the body |
+Root: Struct Meaning: Build Examples: construct: To build something structure: Something that is built instruct: To build knowledge in someone | Root: ject Meaning: Throw Examples: Reject: to throw something away or not accept it Eject: To throw out Project: To throw forward (an idea, a light, or image) |

 Now you’re ready to be a super sleuth!
 When you come across a new word, try to see if you recognize any of these roots.
 Knowing just a few roots can unlock the meaning of hundreds of words!
 Keep practicing, and you’ll become a word expert in no time! 🥳